AHum-Tech/Helpdesk-L1-Homelabs/Windows Active Directory Labs/Shared Folders and NTFS Permissions/README.md

 To set File Screening, in File Server Resource Manager, select File Screening Management and create a File Screen.
 In the File Screen settings, select a pre-made template or manually select the type of files that would be screened.
 There is a "Passive Screening" option which does not block users from saving the file, but will monitor the specific file that is enable by file screening.

-In the following image, shows the end user is not able to save a file in a video format, ".mp4", in the screened share file.
+In the following image, shows the end user is not able to save a file in a video format, ".mp4", in the screened share folder.

 <img src="Screenshots/15_File_Screen_Permission_Denied.PNG" alt="File Screen Permission Denied" width="800">